 We have continued to focus and invest in North American manufacturing.
 The Path to Uncommon Excellence™ is our continuous improvement project centered around improving our manufacturing processes.
 Automation and robotics continue to be a key factor for us.
 This was successful for us in 2017 and continues to be a focus for this year and many years to come.
 Paul Ryan even visited us for a tour last year.

 With over 100 years of U.S. manufacturing experience we are continuously innovating.
 Bringing our engineering team together to focus on our current manufacturing assets and how we can continue to improve our manufacturing in the future was a great experience.
-We’ve already begun applying some of the ideas discussed in the summit with promising results.
+We’ve already begun applying some of the ideas discussed at the summit with promising results.